-As part of the sewer maintenance program in the City of Whitewater, smoke testing will begin on Monday, September 9, 2019 thru Friday, September 13, 2019.
-In case of inclement weather, testing will continue into the following week.
+Smoke testing is part of the sewer maintenance program in the City of Whitewater.
+Testing will begin the week of July 13, 2020.
+In case of inclement weather, testing will continue into the following week, or until completed.

 - Why do we need to perform Smoke Testing and what is it?